MeZRua/starter-academic/content/authors/admin/_index.md

 Recently, I am working on communication-efficient distributed optimization and decentralized optimization.

+Next semester, I intend to work as an AI engineer intern at Huawei 2012 Lab.

-**News**: My first paper has been released on arxiv: [Adaptive Top-K in SGD for Communication-Efficient Distributed Learning](https://arxiv.org/abs/2210.13532)
+**News**: My first paper ([Adaptive Top-K in SGD for Communication-Efficient Distributed Learning](https://arxiv.org/abs/2210.13532)) has been ACCEPTED for presentation at GLOBECOM 2023.